The Hungaroring, situated in the small village of Mogyoród, Hungary, has proudly hosted Formula 1's Hungarian Grand Prix since 1986.

 2016 Lewis Hamilton, Mercedes

 2013 Lewis Hamilton Mercedes

-Hamilton was back though to smash both the qualifying and race lap records of the Dutchman in 2020.
+Lewis Hamilton, driving the all-conquering Mercedes W11, smashed qualifying and race lap records of the Hungaroring in 2020.
 A 1:13.447 saw the Briton take pole for the 2020 Hungarian Grand Prix, before setting a new lap record in the race with a 1:16.627.